NasHas/Video-based-Action-Recognition-and-Skills-Assessment-Porcine-Models/README.md

 Instructions:

-1) Download the video data and labels from: https://www.synapse.org/Synapse:syn63852421/wiki/
+1) Download the video data, labels, and information about the dataset from: https://www.synapse.org/Synapse:syn63852421/wiki/
-2) Download the .txt files with GDPR-secured information about dataset, participants and labels ('Information_about_dataset.txt', 'Information_about_participants.txt', 'Information_about_labels.txt').
-3) Use the algorithm, following the steps below:
+2) Use the algorithm, following the steps below:
    Have all the .py files in one folder, all the videos in another folder, and all the labels in a third folder.
    1) Use 'Publication_main vidoes to frames.py' to split videos into indiviual frames
    2) Use 'Publication_Preprocessing.py' to generate training, validation and test sets.